varunk08/book_notes/programming/begin_dx12_game_prog.md

 A WARP (windows advanced rasterization platform) device is a software adapter.
 Command list needs to be in closed state before resetting.

+A handle to the first descriptor is obtained with the `ID3D12DescriptorHeap::GetCPUDescriptorHandleForHeapStart` method.
+In-order to bind a resource to a pipeline, a *view* to a resource is created and it is bound to the pipeline stage.